Bevara Sverige Svenskt

 Founded as a loosely organised network in 1979 by Leif Zeilon, and formalised as an organisation in 1983, BSS was involved with the populist Progress Party (Framstegspartiet) in 1986.
 This co-operation took place under the name Sweden Party (Sverigepartiet).
 This cooperation evolved into the Sweden Democrats (Sverigedemokraterna) (SD) in 1988.

 Claiming not to be racists, their often aggressive sticker campaigns arguably indicated otherwise with slogans such as "Låt inte din dotter bli en negerleksak" (Don't let your daughter become a negro toy) and "Negrer hotar sina offer" (Negros threaten their victims).

-Although the number of members was comparatively small, BSS represented the first organised attempt to reduce immigration and as a result received massive media attention.

 The slogan "Keep Sweden Swedish" was taken on by the Sweden Democrats and became prevalent during 2003–2004, when it was used for headlines in the party newspaper "SD Kuriren" and as a slogan on bumper stickers and T-shirts.